-Name General Stormwater and CM Awareness: Position Conduct informal training for all personnel onsite, including subcontractor Training will be conducted primarily during tailgate meetings and will focus on avoiding damage to stormwater CMs and preventing illicit discharges.
-SWPPP training tailgate meetings will, at a minimum, be conducted biweekly and will address the following topics: Erosion control CMs Sediment Control CMs Non-stormwater CMs Waste Management and Materials Storage Emergency Procedures Detailed Training for Personnel with Specific Responsibilities: Provide formal training for all personnel and subcontractors with spec stormwater responsibilities such as maintain and installing the CMs.
-Formal training will occur prior to the installation of any CMs.
+Name General Stormwater and CM Awareness: Position Conduct informal training for all personnel onsite, including subcontractors.
+Training will be conducted primarily during tailgate meetings and will focus on avoiding damage to stormwater CMs and preventing illicit discharges.
+SWPPP training tailgate meetings will, at a minimum, be conducted biweekly and will address the following topics: Erosion control CMs Sediment Control CMs Non-stormwater CMs Waste Management and Materials Storage Emergency Procedures Detailed Training for Personnel with Specific Responsibilities: Provide formal training for all personnel and subcontractors v stormwater responsibilities such as maintain and installing the